Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/rbac/index.md

 > assigned, roles in workspaces other than `default` take precedent.
 For example, a super admin assigned to the
 > `super-admin` role in the `default` workspace as well as the `workspace-read-only` role in the `ws` workspace has RBAC permissions across all workspaces
 > and full permissions to endpoints in workspaces except the `ws` workspace.
 The admin only has read-only permissions to endpoints in the `ws` workspace.

+### How RBAC rules work in Kong

+Although there are concepts like groups and roles in Kong, when determining if a user has sufficient permissions to access the endpoint, combinations of workspace and endpoint are collected from roles and groups assigned to a user, being the minimal unit for Kong to check for permissions.
+These combinations will be referred to as “rules” in the following paragraphs.

+Kong uses a precedence model, from most specificity to least specificity, to determine if a user has access to an endpoint.
+For each request Kong checks for an RBAC rule assigned to the requesting user in the following order:

+* An allow or deny rule against the current endpoint in the current workspace

+* An allow or deny rule against the current endpoint in any workspace (`*`)

+* An allow or deny rule against any endpoint (`*`) in the current workspace

+* An allow or deny rule against any endpoint (`*`) in any workspace (`*`)

+If Kong finds a matching rule for the current user, endpoint, and workspace it allows or denies the request according to the rule.
+Kong does not continue checking for less specific rules, it stops on the first rule found.
+If no matching rule is found the request is denied.

+The default admin roles define permissions to any workspace (`*`).
+Kong stops at the first role found in the list above, which means any role assigned in the default workspace has permissions to all subsequently created workspaces unless roles in specific workspaces are explicitly assigned.
+When roles across multiple workspaces are assigned, roles in workspaces other than default take precedent.
+For example, a user assigned to the super-admin role in the default workspace as well as the workspace-read-only role in the ws workspace has full permissions to endpoints in workspaces except the ws workspace.
+However, the user only has read-only permissions to endpoints in the ws workspace.

+Kong allows you to add negative rules to a role.
+A negative rule denies actions associated with the endpoint.
+Meanwhile, a negative rule precedes other non-negative rules while following the above rules.